Marketing Tactics for a Recession

 Table of Contents

-- 3 Recommended Marketing Strategy During a Recession
+- 4 Capitalize on Marketing During a Recession

 Cutting advertising and marketing costs seems like a simple solution during a recession or tough economic times.
 If you take this route, it weakens your sales pipeline.
 There will be less leads and sales for your business.